Hope-Liang/EQ2445-ASR/README.md

 ### Data Preprocessing
 Use the **data_preprocessing.py** file. <br/>
 You can extract 39-dim MFCC features and 123-dim filter-bank features from the TIMIT raw dataset.
-The way to select is by setting `feature = "MFCC39"` or `feature = "FilterBank123"`. <br\>
+The way to select is by setting `feature = "MFCC39"` or `feature = "FilterBank123"`. <br/>
 You can choose to encode the labels into 0-38 or 0-61 by setting `nPhonemes = 39` or `nPhonemes = 61`.

 ### Model Training